The War Room (EP): Samples

-The first four tracks on the EP featured each use samples from a different British World War II propaganda film these were If War Should Come (1939), London Can Take It!
+The first four tracks on the EP featured each use samples from a different British World War II propaganda film; If War Should Come (1939), London Can Take It!
 (1940), The First of the Few (1942) and Dig for Victory (1941).

 Cover artwork

 The front cover of the EP used a photograph of the bomb-damaged library in Holland House in Kensington, London.
 A copy is held by the Historic England Archive who record that it was taken on 23 October 1940 and attribute it to Mr. Harrison of Fox Photos.